Healthcare Education Initiatives

 The Southwest Virginia Regional Simulation Lab for Nursing and Allied Health

-The Simulation Lab consists of five distinct spaces, each designed to meet specific training needs.
-Learn more about them below:
+The Simulation Lab includes five distinct spaces, each designed to support specific types of training.
+Explore them below.

 Partnerships for a Stronger Healthcare Talent Pipeline